belall0/Tourify/README.md

   - Mongoose Error Handling: Custom error handling for many Mongoose errors.
 - Authentication and Authorization
   - User signup and login.
+  - User logout and logout from all devices.
   - JWT token generation and verification.
   - Protect routes with middleware.
   - Authorization based on user roles.
+  - Password reset functionality

 ---